Why was my import rejected?

 If during a review our imports team sees a high number of complaints and/or bounces coming from a list then they would reject the import to prevent any further possible damage to your sending reputation.

 This does not mean that an import will never be accepted for this list, our team would be looking to see complaint and bounce rates improve before moving forward.
 While there is no set time required before another import can be made to this list but we do suggest continuing your marketing efforts for several weeks with the aim of decreasing complaints and bounces.
 This can help to improve the list's reputation before submitting the import again.
 Check here for tips tips on how to lower complaints.

 Subscribers need to know what they are signing up for when they fill out a form.
-A vague or misleading forms will lead to higher complaints from potential subscribers who may be upset about content they did not expect to receive.
+A vague or misleading form will lead to higher complaints from potential subscribers who may be upset about content they did not expect to receive.

-For example, if your sign up form reads "Sign Up To Learn More" on a blank page, that does not give any indication of what kind of information subscribers are going to receive.
-"Sign Up To Learn More About Our Fantastic Quilts and Knit Hats" gives more specific information about what kind of content will be received upon signing up.
+For example, if your sign up form reads "Sign Up To Learn More" on a blank page, that does not give any detail about the information subscribers are going to receive.
+"Sign Up To Learn More About Our Fantastic Quilts and Knit Hats" gives more specific information about what content will be received upon signing up.
 When a subscriber signs up through a form, they will need to know exactly what kind of information they will receive.

-Co-Registration indicates that the list that you imported was shared by several individuals or more.
-An example of this kind of list would be those provided at the end of a conference or ones obtained from a contest involving collected prizes from multiple sponsors.
+Co-Registration indicates that the list that you imported was shared among several parties.
+An example of this kind of list would be those provided at the end of a conference, or ones obtained from a contest involving collected prizes from multiple sponsors.

 If you want to read more about why such lists are not good to use, you can read our article here.